JoshCarter8400/jasons-operations-system-clean/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in your browser (configured to run on port 3001).

 The page will reload when you make changes.\
 You may also see any lint errors in the console.